-Result from Table 1 indicated that items 1-5 scored weighted mean above the criterion mean of 2.50 and were of a high extent that classroomfacilities management influence students academic achievement in public secondary schools.
-In summary, the aggregate mean set of 2.86 which is above the criterion mean of 2.50 indicated that classroom facilities management influence students' academic achievement in public secondary schools in Rivers State.
+Result from Table1 indicated that items 1-5 scored weighted mean above the criterion mean of 2.50 and are of high extent that instructional facilities management influence students academic achievement in public senior secondary schools.
+In summary, the aggregate mean set of 2.86 which is above the criterion mean of 2.50 indicated that instructional facilities management influence student academic achievement in public senior secondary schools in Rivers State.
 In submission of the findings, Farombi (1998) opined that the wealth of a nation or society could determine the quality of education in that land; emphasizing that a society that is wealthy will establish good schools with quality teachers, learning infrastructures that with such, students may learn with ease thus bringing about good academic achievement.
 Writing on the role of facilities in teaching, Balogun (1982) submitted that no effective science education programme can exist without equipment for teaching.